progerjkd/elasticache/README.md

              => Configuration done. <=
              Access PHPMemcachedAdmin via URL: http://ec2-3-85-214-81.compute-1.amazonaws.com/phpmemcachedadmin

-The provisioning and deleting of the ElastiCache memcached usually takes a long time (~6 min), please do not cancel the resource creating/deleting processes.
+The provisioning and deleting of the ElastiCache memcached instance usually takes a long time (~6 min), please do not cancel the resource creating/deleting processes.